nombrekeff/wine/README.md

   # Your telegram bot token
   token: TELEGRAM_TOKEN

-  #�List of chats to which to notify
+  # List of chats to which to notify
   chat_ids: []

   # ignores events for players and entities (for this notifiers)